Nori: Nutrition

 Raw seaweed is 85% water, 6% protein, 5% carbohydrates, and has negligible fat.
 In a 100 gram reference amount, seaweed is a rich source (20% or more of the Daily Value, DV) of vitamin A, vitamin C, riboflavin, and folate.
 Seaweed is a moderate source (less than 20% DV) of niacin, iron, and zinc.
 Seaweed has a high content of iodine, providing a substantial amount in just one gram.

+Whether nori is an effective plant source of vitamin B12 remains under debate.
+Vitamin B12 is difficult to find from non-animal sources, so a plant source of B12 would be useful for vegans and vegetarians.
 A 2014 study reported that dried purple laver ("nori") contains vitamin B12 in sufficient quantities to meet the RDA requirement (Vitamin B12 content: 77.6 μg /100 g dry weight).
 By contrast, however, a 2017 review concluded that vitamin B12 may be destroyed during metabolism or is converted into inactive B12 analogs during drying and storage.
 The Academy of Nutrition and Dietetics stated in 2016 that nori is not an adequate source of vitamin B12 for humans.
+A 2024 study found that vegetarians eating 5 grams of nori per day for a month showed an increase in serum B12 levels.
+This suggests that at least some of the B12 in nori is bioavailable and usable by the human body.

 Health risks

 Nori may contain toxic metals (arsenic and cadmium), depending upon the harvested seaweed's habitat and ecology.
 It also contains amphipod allergens that may cause serious allergic reactions, especially in highly sensitized crustacean-allergic people.